List of political parties in Wales

 There are a number of political parties registered to the Electoral Commission in Wales.
 Some of these parties have elected representation in the Senedd (Welsh Parliament; Senedd Cymru) and/or in Westminster (UK Parliament) and some have elected representation in one or more of the 22 Welsh local authorities, while others have entirely no elected representation.
 This Wikipedia page lists all of the above and some relevant Welsh political parties that formerly existed but have since disbanded.
-The largest political parties typically reside in either the House of Commons or the Senedd, the current largest party in Wales is Welsh Labour, followed closely by the Welsh Conservatives and Plaid Cymru.
+The largest political parties typically reside in either the House of Commons or the Senedd, the current largest party in Wales is Plaid Cymru, followed closely by Reform UK Wales.
+With Welsh Labour, the Welsh Conservatives, the Wales Green Party and Welsh Liberal Democrats all having representation in the Senedd.

 House of Commons/Senedd

 House of Commons

 The Parliament of the United Kingdom is a legislative body in the United Kingdom and creates primary legislation.
 There are two chambers within the Parliament of the United Kingdom: the House of Commons (the elected chamber) and the House of Lords.
 This article focuses on the House of Commons.
 Three parties have elected representatives in that house (MPs): Welsh Labour, Welsh Liberal Democrats and Plaid Cymru.
-Since the 2024 general election, here has been no elected MPs from the Welsh Conservatives.
+Since the 2024 general election, there has been no elected MPs from the Welsh Conservatives.

 Senedd

 The Senedd was formed under the Government of Wales Act 1998, by the Labour government, following a referendum in 1997.
 It was given greater powers under the 2011 Welsh devolution referendum.
-In 2021, four parties have elected representatives in the Senedd: Welsh Labour, Welsh Conservatives, Plaid Cymru and Welsh Liberal Democrats.
+As of 2026, six parties have representation in the Senedd with Plaid Cymru being the largest party, albeit short of a majority with 43 seats.
+The Welsh Labour Party, traditionally dominant in Wales, holds 9 seats.
+Reform UK Wales is currently the second largest party with 34 seats.
+In the 2026 Senedd election the Welsh Greens obtained their first seats, winning two.
+The Welsh Liberal Democrats currently have only one seat, held by Jane Dodds.
+The Welsh Conservatives have a comparatively low seat share, having only seven seats.